ronkok/Hurmet/docs/manual.md

 Date

-:   A Hurmet _date_ literal is input between single quotation marks with numerals in format:
+:   A Hurmet _date_ literal is input between single quotation marks with numerals in
-    `'yyyy-mm-dd'`.
+    ISO 8601 format: `'yyyy-mm-dd'`.

     You can add or subtract a time to a date to get a new date.
 The calculation must be unit-aware.
 For example:\
     `'2025-01-12' + 12weeks = ??`.

-    The default return format is `yyyy-mm-dd`, but you can specify a format and a language code in the Docs | Date format menu.
+    The default return format is `yyyy-mm-dd`, but you can specify a format and a language code in the Docs | Date format… menu.
 All These are valid date displays:

     ||||
     |:--------------------|:-------------------|